Industrial liaison tutor

 Students have the opportunity to work for a year in industry whilst studying at Birmingham, which can be taken as a pre-university year through the Year in Industry scheme (details are available from your School) or as a placement at the end of your second year of study at Birmingham.
 At Birmingham, each student is assigned a member of academic staff as a mentor, who visits the student at regular intervals during the placement.
 Upon completion, students submit a final report on the project which is assessed as part of the degree.
 Follow this link for more information on the Industrial Experience programme.

-The placements offer the opportunity to work for a chemical engineering company and typical salaries range from £12,000 - £19,000 per annum.
+The placements offer the opportunity to work for a chemical engineering company and earn a salary.
 This option is becoming increasingly popular with both pre-university and second year students, and is an extremely useful method of gaining relevant work experience, which can only improve subsequent employability.
 Some of the companies that have participated in the scheme are listed below.

 BAE Systems Submarine Solutions – Barrow-in-Furness